LordOfMice/Tools/README.md

 alc650 - setter, viewer and GUI analog part mixer for Realtek ALC650 AC'97 Codec. giveio client. viewer and setter can be used with any AC'97 Codec (viewer output is valid for common AC'97 registers only).

-APMDisable - tiny tool to disable APM (power saving mode) Feature on ATA(IDE) drives (for some drives that don't save it permanently), Win 2000+
+APMDisable - tiny tool to disable APM (power saving mode) Feature on ATA(IDE) drives (for some drives that don't save it permanently), Windows 2000+

 aspiinfo - DOS & Win32 ASPI Viewers